oracle/centos2ol/README.md

   * `${hostname}-rpms-verified-[before|after].log`: the RPM verification results
      for all installed packages `before` and `after` the switch to Oracle Linux.

+## Known issues

+1. Some RPMs will be reinstalled during the switch process, this does not normally cause problems but issues were reported with [OpenJDK][9] where the `alternatives` configuration for java were reset to defaults.

+   We suggest you record the output of `alternatives --list` before switching and use `alternatives set <name> <path>` to amend them after the switch is complete.

 ## Limitations

 1. The script currently needs to be able communicate with the CentOS and Oracle